genpguides/genp-reddit-backup/redditgenpguides.md

 &amp;nbsp;

-If you prefer to do this manually, you can add the following two lines to the system hosts file (located in `C:\Windows\System32\drivers\etc)` using a text editor of your choice:
+If you prefer to do this manually, you can add the following lines to the system hosts file (located in `C:\Windows\System32\drivers\etc)` using a text editor of your choice:

 ```# BLOCK AD0BE (current as of 26/11/2023) #```